Kellogg Company

 Social Media Marketing

-Amongst the various promotional strategies used by the brand perhaps social media marketing is the most important.
-The brand has an official presence on platforms like Facebook, Twitter, Instagram and YouTube where it shares informative and engaging social media posts to promote the brand and its offerings.
-The company donated cereals worth millions as a promotional tool for fighting hunger globally and posted it on its social media account to highlight its endeavour.
+Amongst the brand’s various promotional strategies, perhaps social media marketing is the most important.
+The brand has an official presence on platforms like Facebook, Twitter, Instagram, and YouTube, sharing informative and engaging social media posts to promote the brand and its offerings.
+The company donated cereals worth millions as a promotional tool for fighting hunger globally and posted it on its social media account to highlight its endeavor.

-The marketing strategy focuses on direct marketing as a promotional tool to please its existing customer base and attract potential customers into its fold.
-The brand uses direct mail, special packs, discounts, coupons and personalized messages to target its customers
+The marketing strategy focuses on direct marketing as a promotional tool to please its existing customer base and attract potential customers.
+The brand uses direct mail, special packs, discounts, coupons, and personalized messages to target its customers

 Kellogg’s is actively involved in CSR activities.
 The brand is known to feed 375 million people with child feeding programs and donations.
-The company donated cereals worth millions for fighting hunger globally.
-The brand offers support to 1 million farmers, especially small-holders and women and also helps in the conservation of natural resources.
+The company donated cereals worth millions to fight hunger globally.
+The brand offers support to 1 million farmers, especially small-holders and women, and also helps in the conservation of natural resources.

-As part of its marketing strategy, Kellogg’s has entered into several sponsorship programs.
-It sponsors “What’s My Line”, a CBS panel show, “Kellogg’s Tour of Gymnastics” and “Bowl Games”, college football.
+Kellogg’s has entered several sponsorship programs as part of its marketing strategy.
+It sponsors “What’s My Line,” a CBS panel show, “Kellogg’s Tour of Gymnastics,” and “Bowl Games,” college football.

 Recycled or On-The-Go Packaging

-Kellogg company’s marketing strategy has created a marketing mix framework where special attention is given to the product packaging.
+Kellogg’s marketing strategy has created a marketing mix framework where special attention is given to the product packaging.
 The brand is known to have the smallest plastic footprint in terms of packaging compared to other global brands.
-For on-the-go packaging, it uses recycled paperboard cartoons where nearly 76% of the product packages are globally recycled.
+It uses recycled paperboard cartoons for on-the-go packaging; nearly 76% of the product packages are globally recycled.

-Even when the first cereal box of Corn Flakes was introduced in the year 1906 the boxes were packaged in recycled content to ensure a maximum product life cycle.
-Currently, 100% of the timber-based on-the-go packaging for the cereal box is sustainable-certified, low-risk and recycled sourced.
+Even when the first cereal box of Corn Flakes was introduced in 1906, the boxes were packaged in recycled content to ensure a maximum product life cycle.
+Currently, 100% of the timber-based on-the-go packaging for the cereal box is sustainable-certified, low-risk, and recycled sourced.

 Digital Campaigns – Notable Digital Marketing Campaigns

-The digital marketing strategy includes displaying marketing campaigns through different channels like television and social media platforms.
+The digital marketing strategy includes displaying marketing campaigns through television and social media platforms.
 Kellogg’s is known for creating some of the finest ad campaigns in the advertising world.

 Nourishing India’s Potential

-“Nourishing India’s Potential” is an ongoing program or in simple words a drive to offer a bowl of Kellogg’s cereal with milk as a nourishing breakfast to underprivileged people.
+“Nourishing India’s Potential” is an ongoing program or a drive to offer a bowl of Kellogg’s cereal with milk as a nourishing breakfast to underprivileged people.

 Kellogg’s Nutri-Grain Commercial